brightbox/docs.brightbox.com/content/docs/ruby/ubuntu/index.md

 title: Ruby packages for Ubuntu
 ---

 Brightbox have been providing optimised Ruby packages for Ubuntu for years.
-We're currently maintaining packages for Ruby 2.2, 2.1, 2.0, 1.9.3, and 1.8.7.
+We're currently maintaining packages for Ruby 2.3, 2.2, 2.1, 2.0, 1.9.3, and 1.8.7.
 Our Ruby 1.9.3 and 1.8.7 packages are modified with various performance improvements.

+#### Ruby 2.3

+We provide Ruby 2.3 packages for Ubuntu Wily, Vivid and Trusty.
+Our Ruby 2.3 packages are built from unmodified versions of Ruby.

 #### Ruby 2.2